- Contractor Resources

-If you’re thinking about stepping away from your duties as a limited company director for a period of time, or you’re concerned about your IR35 status, discover why working under an umbrella company could be the ideal solution – as well as how to make the switch.
+If you’re thinking about stepping away from contracting through your limited company for a period of time, or you’re concerned about your IR35 status, working under an umbrella company could be the ideal solution.
+As part of many of our packages, we include margin free umbrella employment as standard, allowing you to seamlessly switch between limited and umbrella.

 If you currently work through your own limited company, switching from an intermediary to an umbrella is easy and there are just a few steps involved: